 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Slovenia is often referred to as one of the safest places to travel in Eastern Europe.
-Sharing its borders with Austria, Croatia, Hungary, and Italy, the Alps dominate the border with Austria, and the small coastline with the Adriatic Sea, making this an incredibly scenic place to explore.
+Slovenia is known as one of the safest places to travel in Eastern Europe.
+Sharing its borders with Austria, Croatia, Hungary, and Italy, mountains dot the border with Austria, and its small coastline runs along the Adriatic Sea, making this an incredibly scenic place to explore.

 But, here are a few general tips to make sure you stay safe while discovering what Slovenia has to offer.

-Robberies do occur, but most of it is opportunistic burglaries, pick-pocketing and purse-snatching.
+Robberies do occur, but most of it is opportunistic and petty such as pick-pocketing and purse-snatching.

 Like anywhere else, it pays to have your wits about you when walking in crowded, tourist areas or taking public transport and carrying large backpacks or expensive cameras.
 Not that you need to be concerned with your belongings in Slovenia, it's just common sense to keep your belongings on you at all times.

-Vehicle break-ins and theft are an issue, but this is mostly due to people leaving belongings in the back seat of cars in plain sight.
+Vehicle break-ins and theft are not uncommon, but this is mostly due to people leaving belongings in the back seat of cars in plain sight.

 If you can't secure your rental car in a hotel or secure parking garage, park in a well-lit area with plenty of pedestrian traffic.